Competition and Market Structures

 Before 1890 the only “antitrust” law was the common law.
 Contracts that allegedly restrained trade (price-fixing agreements, for example) often were not legally enforceable, but such contracts did not subject the parties to any legal sanctions.
 Nor were monopolies generally illegal.
 Economists generally believe that monopolies and other restraints of trade are bad because they usually have the effect of reducing total output and, therefore, aggregate economic welfare (see Monopoly).
 Indeed, the term “restraint” of trade indicates exactly why economists dislike monopolies and cartels.
 But the law itself did not penalize monopolies.
 The Sherman Act of 1890 changed all that.
 It outlawed cartelization (every “contract, combination… or conspiracy” that was “in restraint of trade”) and monopolization (including attempts to monopolize)….

 Don Boudreaux on Market Failure, Government Failure and the Economics of Antitrust Regulation.
-EconTalk podcast, October 1, 2007.
+EconTalk podcast episode, October 1, 2007.

 Don Boudreaux of George Mason University talks with EconTalk host Russ Roberts about when market failure can be improved by government intervention.
 After discussing the evolution of economic thinking about externalities and public goods, the conversation turns to the case for government’s role in promoting competition via antitrust regulation.
 Boudreaux argues that the origins of antitrust had nothing to do with protecting consumers from greedy monopolists.
 The source of political demand for antitrust regulation came from competitors looking for relief from more successful rivals.